tharaguc/Header_function_generator/README.md

 $> ./hfg.sh [ sentence ] [ font ]
 ```

+- If `figlet` is not installed, it will be installed on the first run

 - You do not need to specify a font.
 - Refer to the `$> showfigfonts` for fonts.